AdrianArtacho/salta_emotouch/SEGMENT-study.md

 ## Perceptual Study

-Welcome to this perceptual study on temporal segmentation, which means we attempt to identify the different sequences (segments, blocks, parts) that make up a specific dance or music performance.
+Welcome to this perceptual study on temporal segmentation, which means we attempt to identify the moments of transition between the different segments
+(sequences, phrases, parts) that make up a specific dance or music performance.

-Later we will go into a more detailed explanation of what those so-called segments can be, but basically we will ask you to watch a short video (under 5 minutes) while tapping on `button on screen` each time you feel there is a moment of transition between two movement sequences.
+Later we will show you some examples of what those *moments of transition* might look like, but basically we will ask you to watch a short video (1-3 minutes max.) and tap on `button on screen` each time you feel there might be a moment of transition.

 ### Agreement